hyginn/R_Exercise-BasicSetup/README.md

 # R_Exercise-BasicSetup
-Very basic setup to work with Rstudio and github.
+Some elementary code to confirm basic setup of Rstudio and github.